CarlFredriksson/RL_an_introduction/Chapter_3/chapter_3_exercises.md

 **My answer:**

-The way the question is phrased makes me thing the answer is no, but I can't think of any clear exceptions.
+The way the question is phrased makes me think that the answer is no, and it could have something to do with tasks where we can't formulate the goal using only reward signals, but I can't think of any examples.

 ## Exercise 3.3